 Sir John Templeton wrote extensively on spirituality and the role that scientific research could play in expanding the spiritual horizons of humankind.
 The most comprehensive single account of his views is the volume titled Possibilities for Over One Hundredfold More Spiritual Information: The Humble Approach in Theology and Science (2000).
 Here he set forth his beliefs, his vision of the future, and his intentions for the John Templeton Foundation.
+Sir John believed that in order for us as human beings to take advantage of all of the spiritual gifts that we have been given, we need to be open and receptive to our individual spiritual natures, and to open ourselves to the limitless spiritual possibilities available to us.
+By opening our minds to these endless possibilities, our spiritual knowledge could have the capacity to increase dramatically.

 In a subsequent and complementary collection of essays, Wisdom from World Religions: Pathways toward Heaven on Earth (2002), Sir John expanded on his spiritual and theological beliefs.
 In this volume, he stressed the universality of the search for spiritual insight and underscored the historic contributions to human wisdom provided by the world's various religions and cultures.